1995parham-me/ansible-role/README.md

 ## Role Variables

 `dotfiles_home` specifies the directory for dotfiles.
-Plase note that all configurations are soft linked to this location so you need to re-run this role in case of `dotfiles_home` change.
+Please note that all configurations are softly linked to this location, so you need to re-run this role in case of `dotfiles_home` change.

 ```yaml
 dotfiles_home: $HOME/Documents/dotfiles
 ```

-`git_email` and `git_name` contains the user email and name for the git. they are useful if you want to commit anything from your target.
+`git_email` and `git_name` contains the user email and name for the git.
+They are useful if you want to commit anything from your target.

 ```yaml
 git_email: parham.alvani@gmail.com
 git_name: "Parham Alvani"
 ```

-`github_keys_username` is using for fetching trusted keys from github, by default it fetches **1995parham** keys so you must update it.
+`github_keys_username` is using for fetching trusted keys from GitHub, by default it fetches **1995parham** keys, so you must update it.

 ## Example Playbook